tgquintela/tgquintela.github.io/_notes/arrow's_impossibility_theorem.md

 ---
-title: "# Arrow's impossibility theorem
+title: "Arrow's impossibility theorem"
-"
 collection: notes
+order_item: 85
 permalink: /notes/arrow's_impossibility_theorem
 date: 2016-06-01
+Tags:
+  - Game Theory
+  - Social Choice Theory
 ---

-# Arrow's impossibility theorem

-2016-06-01

 Arrow's impossibility theorem is a theorem in the context of social choice theory in which is an Impossibility theorem stating that when voters have three or more distinct alternatives (options), no ranked order voting system can convert the ranked preferences of individuals into a community-wide (complete and transitive) ranking while also meeting a pre-specified set of criteria.
 These pre-specified criteria are called unrestricted domain, non-dictatorship, Pareto efficiency, and independence of irrelevant alternatives.
 The theorem is often
 It is also kwnon as the General Possibility Theorem or Arrow's paradox.
 The theorem is often cited in discussions of voting theory as it is further interpreted by the Gibbard-Satterthwaite theorem.